 Skip navigation

-Shari Chernack, Senior Principal of People Strategy + Transformation at Mercer, shares insights during part one of our People developing people interview.
+Shari Chernack, Senior Principal of People Strategy + Transformation at Mercer, shares insights during the latest People developing people interview.

 Table of contents